The link between maintenance and asset management

 - Improve plant performance and increase efficiency

-Attend MCP’s Asset Management Tools and Techniques Course and the IAM Accredited Asset Management Principles, Policy and Strategy Course
+Attend MCP’s Asset Management Tools and Techniques Course and the ISO 55000 Aligned Asset Management Principles, Policy and Strategy Course (IAM Accredited)

 Managing your assets

 If you are responsible for managing your company’s physical assets – which may include fixed and moveable plant, vehicles, long-term hire equipment, stock and spares, you need to know the following: